Full Cosmetic Product Safety Assessment

 - Safety Assessment

-- Our safety reviewer prepares the PIF, Part I, II and III.
+- Our safety assessor prepares the PIF, Parts I, II, and III.

-- We will take care of the registration of your product in the Cosmetic Products Notification Portal (CPNP) and you will receive the complete PIF documentation from us.
+- We handle the registration of your product in the Cosmetic Products Notification Portal (CPNP) and provide you with the complete PIF documentation.

-What do you need to apply for a CPSR?
+What do you need to request a CPSR?

-To make the process go smoothly, we need the following information from you:
+To ensure the process runs smoothly, we need the following information from you:

-- Product packaging: Information on packaging and labels.
+- Product packaging: Information about packaging and labels.

 - Instructions for use: How the product is used by consumers.